 But not everybody really wants to.
 I don’t know how many times I’ve heard someone say, “Oh, I’d write a book if only I had the time” and I always want to smile.
 If you really have a compulsion to write a book, you find the time.
 I have a friend, holder of two day jobs and mother of several young children, who rises every morning at five a.m. to get in an undisturbed hour in on her book.
 I have another friend who writes around the duties of running a farm and a family of five.
 Most people do have the time to write books, but they would rather kick back and watch “Lost”–and why shouldn’t they?
 Watching “Lost” is much easier than writing a book.

-So if you happen to live with a writer or be good friends with a writer, be kind when they respond to “How was your day?” with “Do you think readers will notice if I move the Field of the Cloth of Gold up a year?”
+So if you happen to live with a writer or be good friends with a writer, be kind when they respond to “How was your day?” with “Do you think readers will notice if I move the Field of the Cloth of Gold up by six weeks?”
 Just remember, they didn’t choose this gig.
 It chose them.

 There is a belief, held by physionomists, new novelists, and novelists who aren’t as new as they should be, that outward appearance corresponds with inward traits of characters.
-I will be the first to admit: In my early works, I was as guilty of this as any.
+I will be the first to admit: In my early works (which now live under the bed in disgrace), I was as guilty of this as any.
 The heroine was slender (largely because I wasn’t), the redhead had a fiery temper, the brave hero had a physique to match, and no one with a receding chin was ever up to any good.
 I like to think I’ve evolved since then, but I notice in published novel after published novel that other authors don’t agree with me.
 Perhaps, then, I’m in the wrong and you can identify the villains and heroes in your life by their chins.